napwora/napwora/README.md

 - 👀 I’m interested in alot of things
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on any simple project am a newbie
-- 📫 How to reach me ...
+- 📫 How to reach me? go to the mpesa app and type
 - 😄 Pronouns: HE
 - ⚡ Fun fact: Am good a sword fighting